Nuclear Power in Iran

 In November 2014 a further protocol to the original 1992 agreement was signed by Rosatom and AEOI, covering construction of four VVER reactors on a turnkey basis at Bushehr, and four more at another site yet to be determined.
 These are all to involve maximum local engineering content, and will be fully under IAEA safeguards.
 As usual with its foreign projects, Rosatom will supply all the fabricated nuclear fuel for the eight units “for the whole period of the nuclear power plant operation” and will take all used fuel back to Russia for reprocessing and storage.
 (Article 3 of protocol.)
 However, under the terms of the 1992 agreement, Rosatom and AEOI also signed a memorandum of understanding to “work on necessary arrangements for the fabrication in Iran of the nuclear fuel or its elements to be used in Russian design Units.”

 Also in November 2014 a contract for construction of the first two reactors as Bushehr phase II was signed by NIAEP-ASE and the Nuclear Power Production and Development Company of Iran (NPPD).
 Two desalination plants are to be part of the project.
 Rosatom said they would be paid for progressively by Iran in the same way as with unit 1.
-Site works were expected to start by March 2016, but AEOI called for delay due to technical issues.
-Rosatom said they were to be AES-92, hence based on the V-392 reactor.
+Site works were expected to start by March 2016, but AEOI called for delay due to technical issues, in particular agreement on seismic parameters.
+Rosatom said they were to be AES-92 Gen III+, apparently V-466B, based on the V-392 reactor.
 Atomenergoproekt has a contract for detailed design of the two units by August 2018.
 Iran is to finance them.

 Further nuclear power capacity: other sites